Transitioning to College for Students and their Families

 Tips for Students Transitioning to College:

-- Connect with the Off-Campus Students’ Association (OCSA).
-OCSA is a volunteer student organization whose primary interest is to advocate and fulfill the needs and interest of off-campus and commuter students.
+- Connect with the Rutgers Commuter Student Association (RCSA).
+RCSA is a volunteer student organization whose primary interest is to advocate and fulfill the needs and interest of off-campus and commuter students.
 They hold twice-monthly meetings where students’ voices, concerns and opinions can be heard and delegated to appropriate members of the Rutgers community.
-OCSA also encourages student involvement through a variety of events and programs.
-For more information, visit ruocsa.wordpress.com.
+RCSA also encourages student involvement through a variety of events and programs.
+For more information, visit rcsa.rutgers.edu.

 Tips for Parents and family members for their commuter student: